Djokovic 'probably won't' play in Australia

 Last updated on .From the section Tennis

-Novak Djokovicis is unlikely to play at the Australian Open unless rules over Covid-19 vaccinations, are relaxed, says his father Srdjan Djokovic.
+Novak Djokovic is unlikely to play at the Australian Open unless rules over Covid-19 vaccinations are relaxed, says his father Srdjan Djokovic.

 Unvaccinated players will not be allowed to compete at the 2022 event and defending champion Djokovic, 34, has declined to disclose his status.

-"Under these blackmails and conditions, he probably won't [play]," Srdjan Djokovic told Serbian TV.
+"Under these blackmails and conditions, he probably won't [play]," Srdjan Djokovic told Serb TV.

 "I wouldn't do that.
 And he's my son, so you decide for yourself."